Invariance of Immersed Floer cohomology under Maslov flows: Maslov flows of Lagrangian immersions

 satisfying the following: Given a closed one-form $\beta \in \Omega^1(L)$, let $\phi_t: L \to X, t \in (-\eps,\eps)$ be a variation of $\phi:L \to X$ corresponding to the one-form $\beta$ and denote by $\Vol(L,\phi_t) > 0 $ its volume with respect to the metric induced by pull-back of the K\"ahler metric on $X$.
 Then

-where $\lan \cdot, \ran$ is the pairing between one-forms induced by the metric.
-In particular an immersion $\phi: L \to X$ represents a critical point of the volume iff the mean curvature one-form vanishes.
+where $\lan \cdot, \cdot \ran$ is the pairing between one-forms induced by the metric.
+In particular an immersion $\phi: L \to X$ represents a critical point of the volume if and only if the mean curvature one-form vanishes.
 The mean curvature one form $H_\phi$ is not closed but rather its derivative is the Ricci curvature $R_\omega \in \Omega^2(X)$:

 by an observation of Smoczyk \cite[Section 1.7]{smoczyk} using the {\em traced Codazzi equation}.

 Several other papers comment on the resulting coupled flow.
 By Cieliebak-Goldstein \cite{cg:note}, Lotay-Pacini \cite[Proposition 4.3]{lotay:coupled}, with respect to the trivialization of the anticanonical bundle over the Lagrangian, the mean curvature one-form is related to the difference of connections by